Have you ever wondered what it’s like to live in Jeddah, Saudi Arabia as an expat?

 Due to several negative stereotypes about the Kingdom of Saudi Arabia, I told myself that I would never step foot in this country.

 Therefore, I would say this country is one of the safest choices when choosing to live in the Middle East.
 The only thing you can’t have here is the booze.
 Saudi Arabia has zero tolerance for alcohol.

 How to prepare to move to Jeddah, Saudi Arabia?

 Accommodation, food, and transportation to and from the workplace are all provided.
 However, I still prefer to cook my food from time to time.

-Being in a city that has a long history of expats, sourcing for ingredients (or least local counterparts) in preparing Filipino food has not been a problem.
+Being in a city with a long history of expats, sourcing ingredients (or at least local counterparts) in preparing Filipino food has not been a problem.